Exogenous Volatile Organic Compound (EVOC®) Probes for targeted assessment of biological pathways.Download Summary

 Nonalcoholic fatty liver disease (NAFLD) is a condition in which excess fat is stored in the liver but with alcohol abuse not being the underlying cause.
 There are two subtypes of NAFLD: simple fatty liver and nonalcoholic steatohepatitis (NASH).
 Simple fatty liver is the more benign form in which liver fat is present but there is little or no inflammation and typically does not progress to cause liver damage or complications.
 In approximately 25% of cases however, NAFLD develops into NASH where inflammation and liver cell damage can cause fibrosis, or scarring, of the liver, and can lead to cirrhosis or liver cancer.

 The global burden for these diseases is enormous, with the global prevalence of NAFLD at approximately 25% and NASH at up to 7%.
-As an indication of need in this space, there are currently 48 NASH drugs in clinical trials, 14 at Phase 1, 30 at Phase 2 and four at Phase 3(4).
-Gold standard testing for the diagnosis of these diseases involves a range of expensive and time consuming tests followed by liver biopsy for confirmation, which is invasive and carries substantial risk for the patient.
+There are currently 48 NASH drugs in clinical trials, 14 at Phase 1, 30 at Phase 2 and four at Phase 3(4).
+Gold standard testing for the diagnosis of these diseases involves a range of highly invasive, expensive and time consuming tests.
 Therefore there is a need for a reliable and non-invasive method to monitor progression of disease, identify patient subpopulations for risk profiling, and to help optimize treatment regimes.

 As with other forms of liver disease, EVOC Probes offer a promising alternative approach which can be used to investigate whether breath analysis can be deployed as a novel non-invasive approach to monitor NAFLD and NASH disease progression.

 Our approach to EVOC Probe development is one based on the underlying biology, understanding disease pathology and taking a close look at enzymatic pathways that underlie it.
-We then work to pair potential compounds to them, identifying potential probes that would interact with those pathways and validating by confirming route of administration, distribution kinetics within the body, intra- and inter-individual variability, likelihood of secretion in breath, and finally determining dosage.
+Through this approach we have identified potential probes that relevant pathways.

 1. Marcellin P, Kutala BK.
 Liver diseases: A major, neglected global public health problem requiring urgent actions and large-scale screening.
 Liver Int.
 38(Suppl.
 1):2–6.
 (2018) https://doi.org/10.1111/liv.13682